 - Urban Planning

-The COVID-19 FAQ page will be updated as we gather and finalize details about CPT eligibility, financial aid logistics, and more as it relates to Spring 2021.
+The International Student and Scholar Services (ISSS) COVID-19 FAQ page will be updated as we gather and finalize details about CPT eligibility, visa appointments, and more as it relates to Fall 2021.
 We encourage you to bookmark this page for future reference.